aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 client.stop();
 await stopped;

-// Release any native resources associated with the client. client.close();
+// Release any resources associated with the client. client.close();
 ```